Kirbo/rust-server-cli-rcon-scheduler/README.md

 Check the instructions how to install Node.js and NPM on your OS: https://nodejs.org/en/download/package-manager/

+Tested to be working with Node.js version >= `v0.12.18`, but I'm pretty sure this should work with pretty much any version of Node.js.

 #### Installing the rust-server-cli-rcon

     # Clone this repository